-The above mentioned considerations hold irrespective of the nature of the transmit signal constellation: circular or non-circular.
-This paper shows that the estimation of the carrier frequency offset estimation can be significantly simplified when the constellation is non-circular (e.g., realvalued constellation such as BPSK).
-Under this assumption, this paper proposes a blind frequency offset estimator that does not require knowledge of the multipath channel and transmitted data sequence.
-The proposed synchronizer admits a feedforward structure that may be easily implemented in digital form, does not present high computational complexity, exhibits much faster convergence rates $(O(1/N^3), N$ denotes the number of available data samples) than the algorithms [1, 4, 6], whose convergence rates are O(1/N), and its convergence and consistency are guaranteed even in the presence of unknown multipath effects.
+The above-mentioned considerations hold irrespective of the nature of the transmit signal constellation: circular or noncircular.
+This letter shows that the estimation of the carrier frequency offset estimation can be significantly simplified when the constellation is noncircular (e.g., real-valued constellation such as binary phase-shift keying).
+Under this assumption, this letter proposes a blind frequency offset estimator that does not require knowledge of the multipath channel and transmitted data sequence.
+The proposed synchronizer admits a feedforward structure that may be easily implemented in digital form, does not present high computational complexity, exhibits much faster convergence rates $(O(1/N^3), N \text{ denotes the number})$ of available data samples) than the algorithms [1], [3], [5], whose convergence rates are O(1/N), and its convergence and consistency are guaranteed even in the presence of unknown multipath effects.

-In this paper, the frequency offset estimator is designed in an optimized manner by exploiting efficiently all the unconjugated second-order statistics that are present in the received waveform.
-By performing a rigorous performance analysis, the mean-square error (MSE) of the resulting carrier estimator is shown to be invariant with respect to (wrt) the oversampling factor P as soon as $P \ge 2$ and its minimum MSE is achieved when P = 2.
+In this letter, the frequency offset estimator is designed in an optimized manner by exploiting efficiently all the unconjugated second-order statistics that are present in the received waveform.
+By performing a rigorous performance analysis, the mse of the resulting carrier estimator is shown to be invariant with respect to the oversampling factor P as soon as $P \ge 2$ and its minimum mse is achieved when P = 2.
 Thus, selecting a low oversampling factor (e.g., P = 2) leads to an optimal carrier recovery scheme that requires a low complexity receiver, and without being necessary to adopt large oversampling factors.
-From this perspective, the present carrier synchronizer represents a generalization of the estimators reported earlier by the authors in [2] and [10], and which exploit only a subset of the received signal's unconjugated second-order CS statistics.
+From this perspective, the present carrier synchronizer represents a generalization of the estimators reported earlier by the authors in [2] and [9], which exploit only a subset of the received signal's unconjugated second-order CS statistics.

-We remark also that [9] represents a different extension of the results reported in [2].
-Reference [9] proposes a unifying carrier frequency estimation framework that can be used for systems employing linear block precoders at the transmitter.
-However, only CDMA and OFDM modulation schemes are analyzed within this unifying transmitter precoding set-up [9].
+We remark also that [8] represents a different extension of the results reported in [2].
+Ciblat and Vandendorpe [8] propose a unifying carrier frequency estimation framework that can be used for systems employing linear block precoders at the transmitter.
+However, only code division multiple access and orthogonal frequency division multiplexing schemes are analyzed within this unifying transmitter precoding setup [8].

-Since the operation of oversampling the received waveform may be interpreted as a transmitter precoding scheme, the theoretical asymptotic performance analysis framework in [2, 3] and [9] is exploited herein to design optimized frequency recovery schemes that operate on asynchronous signal samples taken at a rate faster than the symbol rate (T_s) .
+Since the operation of oversampling the received waveform may be interpreted as a transmitter precoding scheme, the theoretical asymptotic performance analysis framework in [2] and [8] is exploited herein to design optimized frequency recovery schemes that operate on asynchronous signal samples taken at a rate faster than the symbol rate $(T_s)$ .
 Thus far, to the best knowledge of the authors, such an analysis has not been reported in the literature and our goal herein is to complete this analysis by choosing the optimal set of parameters (in particular, number of cyclic correlation lags and oversampling rate) that have to be considered in the frequency offset estimator so that its asymptotic variance is minimized.